 No. However, the criminal court system has some procedures that the civil system does not have like probation, which may be effective in dealing with abusers.
 That said, pressing criminal charges may have unintended consequences on other issues like child custody and support so you should discuss the pros and cons of criminal charges with your lawyer to make a decision that is best for your family.
 Some jurisdictions have evidence-based prosecution, such that law enforcement/the State of North Carolina can press charges on behalf of the victim even if the victim does not want or request such action.

 What is the Criminal Process?

-One of the conditions of release should be that he or she not have any contact with you pending trial.
-At the trial, you will be represented by the District Attorney.
+One of the conditions of release will likely be that he or she not have any contact with the victim pending trial.
+At the trial, the victim will be represented by the District Attorney’s Office.
 If the abuser is found guilty, the judge will sentence him or her.
 The terms and conditions of his or her sentence depend on various factors including what crimes the abuser committed against you and prior offenses.

 How Do I Get a Civil Restraining Order?

-This hearing is held within 10 days.
+This return hearing on the emergency order is held within 10 days.
 If the judge determines at the full hearing that you are entitled to a Domestic Violence Protective Order, one will be issued.
-This order will be valid for one year, but may be renewed at the end of one year for an additional time of up to two years.
+This order will be valid for one year, but may be renewed at the end of one year for an additional two years at a time.

 What About Custody and Child Support?